-As part of the Code4CT program, we host “Code Conversations” in which men and women in tech-related careers share their stories.
+As part of the Code4CT program, we host “Code Conversations” in which tech professionals share their stories.

-Speakers at Code Conversations present their experience entering and working within the tech industry.
-Speakers paint a picture of some challenges and important highlights of their professional journeys.
-These conversations highlight the many different career options available and introduce participants to local role models to inspire and motivate them on a personal level.
+Speakers at Code Conversations present their experience entering and working within the tech industry, sharing challenges and highlights of their professional journeys.
+These conversations showcase the many different career options available and introduce participants to local role models who can motivate them on a personal level.

 Join a Code Conversation